-Caversham Court garden is of national importance and listed in the English Heritage 'Register of Historic Parks and Gardens of special historic interest in England'.
+Caversham Court garden is of national importance and listed in the English Heritage 'Register of English Parks and Gardens ' of special historic interest in England'.

 The house was built for the canon for St Peter’s Church.
 However it was found more profitable to lease it to a layman who was responsible for providing a priest.

 Romanesque corbels at the top of the griffin steps may have come from Reading Abbey after its dissolution in the 16th century.

 The Alexander/Milward family were lay tenants of the property from mid century until the early 1600s.
 William and Katherine and their children lived in the Black and White House.
 He was a money lender whose legal battles are all documented and held by the National Archives.
 The name of his son Richard was in legal student text books right up to the last century as a warning about failing to present a case concisely to the judge.